programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 - **_posts** folder holds the individual files that each represent a blog post on your website.
 Adding a new post to this folder will make a new blog post appear on your website, in reverse chronological order (newest post to oldest).
 We'll cover adding blog posts in the next section.
 - **_sass** folder holds SCSS files that control the visual design of the site
 - **_site** folder is where the HTML pages that appear on the web are generated and stored (e.g. you'll write and save posts as Markdown files, but Jekyll will convert these to HTML for display in a web browser)
 - **about.md** is an example of a Jekyll *page*.
 It's already linked in the header of your website, and you can customize its text by opening and writing in that file.
-We'll cover adding more site pages in the next section (pages aren't automatically added to your header menu—the default Jekyll theme just happens to include this link).
+We'll cover adding more site pages in the next section.
 - **css** folder holds CSS converted from SCSS
 - **feed.xml** lets people follow the RSS feed of your blog posts.
 - **index.html** controls content on your sites homepage.